AdobeDocs/experience-platform.en/help/segmentation/faq.md

 However when mapping your audiences to batch or file-based destinations, you can use these externally generated enrichment attributes to augment your audiences and further downstream activations.

+To learn more about this capability, please read the guide on [activating audience data to batch profile export destinations](../destinations/ui/activate-batch-profile-destinations.md#mapping).

 ## Can I activate externally generated audiences to Adobe Journey Optimizer?

-At this point in time, no. However, this capability will be available in H2 2023.
+At this point in time, no. However, this capability will be available in the near future.

 ## Can I delete an externally generated audience?